UMN-EGGL/MNEc2to3/README.md

 Discussion can happen by opening a GitHub issue [here](https://github.com/UMN-EGGL/MNEc2to3/issues).
 This lets us track progress and discuss issues using tools build into Github.

+<h3 id='FAQ'>FAQ:</h3>
+- Q: Where are the re-mapped coordinate files?
+- A: We are still refining a finalized list, which will be released as a table containing old coordinates and new coordinates.
+Right now, you can find the updated coordinates from old MNEc SNPs in a two step process.
+1) Find your SNP id in `data/MNEc2M.probe_blast_counts.csv.gz` and 2) If its unique (has a 1 in the EquCab3 column), find the SNP in `data/MNEc2M.blast.EquCab3.txt.gz` which will contain the position of the kmer used in the BLAST step.
+The last two columns of this file contain the position of the blast in EquCab3.
+The SNP will be 35 above or below the last two columns in this file.

+- Q: This seems convoluted.
+Is there an easier way to get updated coordinates.
+- A: Yes, the final remapping pipeline is incomplete.
+There are some final steps that need to be taken (mainly refining the input probe sequences) before a final file is *released*.

+- Q: Your scripts dont work.
+- A: Thats not a question, but probably true.
+Instead of hosting tons of data on Github, I will soon be releasing a docker image where all the scripts will have the proper data is accessible.
+Instructions on how to do this will be included.